oac-tree/oac-tree/doc/coreinstructions.rst

 AddElement
 ^^^^^^^^^^

-Instruction to add an element to a workspace variable using the information provided by a different variable.
+Instruction to add a new array element to a workspace variable using the information provided by a different variable.

 Attributes: